Chinese students return to virus quarantine in Singapore

 Other students could be seen carrying boxes as they cleared out rooms.

-Singapore said it is clearing out areas at two other universities, while local press have reported military facilities and an outdoor center are also being set aside.
+Singapore said it is clearing out areas at two other universities, while local press have reported military facilities and an outdoor centre are also being set aside.

 People who do not comply with quarantine orders could be fined up to S$10,000 or jailed for up to 6 months or both, authorities have said.